-"Thanks mister, but don't praise it too much I'm still just a beginner."
+"Thanks, mister, but don't praise it too much.
+I'm still just a beginner."

 "Hmm."
-Nods the traveler.
+Nods the traveller.

 After a minute of testing his equipment.